jessicapmouras/racing/README.md

 We also know our distributions are very normal.
 So we do have an a-priori reason to deploy the t-test.

-The Student-t distirbution uses degrees of freedom calculated via the Welch_Satterhwaithe equation.
+The Student-t distribution uses degrees of freedom calculated via the Welch Satterhwaithe equation.
 The higher the degrees of freedom, the tighter and more normal the distribution becomes.

 __The calculated degrees of freedom for the sample test is 170.1.__
 <img src="plots/WelchStatDistribTurf.png" />